-{This transition allows us to use computers for training and inference while still capturing essential aspects of the continuous-time model's behaviour, enabling the application of $\mathtt{RNN}$s to develop computational models of the brain and cognitive tasks.} It's important to note that despite this discretisation, the behaviour of the dynamical system can be characterized.
+The key idea is to approximate continuous differential equations, such as those governing the $\mathtt{RNN}$'s dynamics, using finite differences.
+This process effectively transforms continuous-time $\mathtt{RNN}$ equations into a discrete-time form. {This transition allows us to use computers for training and inference while still capturing essential aspects of the continuous-time model's behaviour, enabling the application of $\mathtt{RNN}$s to develop computational models of the brain and cognitive tasks.} It is important to note that despite this discretisation, the behaviour of the dynamical system can be characterised.
 The discrete-time $\mathtt{RNN}$'s stability, for instance, can be assessed by examining the eigenvalues of its weight matrix, shedding light on the presence and stability of fixed points in the network dynamics (\cite{DBLP:journals/neco/SussilloB13, Jarne2023}).

-Linearisation of dynamical systems simplifies complex systems into linear approximations, making it (sometimes) easier to analyze and understand their behaviour.
-Linear systems are well-studied and have well-established mathematical tools for their analysis. {Linearization helps to identify stable modes in cortical networks (\cite{DBLP:journals/neco/SussilloB13})}.
-Effects of different linearization mechanisms in $\mathtt{RNN}$s have been discussed before (\cite{pagan2023brief}).
+Linearisation of dynamical systems simplifies complex systems into linear approximations, making it (sometimes) easier to analyse and understand their behaviour.
+Linear systems are well-studied and have well-established mathematical tools for their analysis. {Linearisation helps to identify stable modes in cortical networks (\cite{DBLP:journals/neco/SussilloB13})}.
+Effects of different linearisation mechanisms in $\mathtt{RNN}$s have been discussed before (\cite{pagan2023brief}).
 The authors compare the $\mathtt{RNN}$ dynamics that can be written in terms of the "activations" or "activities", meaning that $\mathtt{RNN}$'s dynamics can be written in terms of the net inputs to each unit before the pointwise nonlinearity or in terms of the output of each unit after the pointwise nonlinearity.

 We studied the interrelation of these three procedures: rescaling, discretisation, and linearisation, commonly used to create frameworks and explore $\mathtt{RNN}$s and the performance, dynamics, and mechanisms when they are trained for different tasks.